skt-t1-byungi/aico/README.md

 promise.then(/* ... */)
 ```

 In the generator, `yield` is the same as async function's `await`.
-Likewise, it waits for promise result.
-And the generator parameter `signal` is [AbortSignal](https://developer.mozilla.org/docs/Web/API/AbortSignal) that can cancel DOM requests such as fetch.
+Likewise, wait for promise result.
+And the parameter `signal` is [AbortSignal](https://developer.mozilla.org/docs/Web/API/AbortSignal) that can cancel DOM requests such as fetch.

 ```js
 const promise = new AbortInCoroutines(function * (signal) {